IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 ### Core MicroServices:

-There are five core Java microservices, using [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services), [CDI](https://dzone.com/articles/cdi-di-p1) etc. which are also part of the [MicroProfile](http://microprofile.io) spec.
+There are five core Java microservices, using [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services), [CDI](https://dzone.com/articles/cdi-di-p1) etc. part of the [MicroProfile](http://microprofile.io) spec.

-- [Player](https://github.com/gameontext/gameon-player): Players, are represented by the player Java microservice service, which provides a public API for CRUD operations, and for managing API tokens.
+- [Player](https://github.com/gameontext/gameon-player): Players are represented by the player Java microservice which provides a public API for CRUD operations, and for managing API tokens.
 - [Auth](https://github.com/gameontext/gameon-auth): Java microservice to allow players to connect and identify themselves via a selected "social login"
 - [Mediator](https://github.com/gameontext/gameon-mediator): The Mediator service is implemented in Java using WebSphere Liberty, and connects players to rooms over Websockets
 - [Map](https://github.com/gameontext/gameon-map): The Map service is a Java EE application running on WebSphere Liberty that provides a public REST API using JAX-RS.
 It stores data in a NoSQL data store, either couchdb or Cloudant